Microtelecom/libperseus-sdr/README.md

 ./configure
 make
 sudo make install
+sudo ldconfig
 perseustest
 ```

-If you prefer run it without installation run
+If you prefer to run it without a full installation

 ```
 ./perseustest
 ```